 He travelled in the opposite direction, keeping his eyes on the field for any sign of an impact.

 By the time he reached the next intersection, he was feeling pretty dejected.
-Each turn of his pedal, the discouragement grew.
+With each turn of his pedal, the discouragement grew.

 He considered turning back home, but turning back after going this far seemed stupid.
 Besides, he could see the crossing sign where the tracks cut across the road.
 If he pushed himself forward, he could take a shortcut home.

-At the tracks, he hopped off his bike and walked along them.
+At the tracks, he hopped off his bike and walked along with them.